compilers-course-materials/starter-cobra/README.md

 }
 ```

-As in Adder, a `let` expression can have one _or more_ bindings.

 ### Abstract Syntax

 #### User-facing

-The abstract syntax of Boa is an OCaml datatype, and corresponds nearly
+The abstract syntax of Cobra is an OCaml datatype, and corresponds nearly
 one-to-one with the concrete syntax.
 Here, we've added `E` prefixes to the
 constructors, which will distinguish them from the ANF forms later.